cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ### Signal extraction: sideband subtraction method

 The efficiency is calculated using **only signal muons**.
-So it needs a way to extract signal from the dataset.
-Another method to do this is usng the sideband subtraction method.
+So we need a way to extract signal from the dataset.
+You've used the fitting method and now you'll meet the sideband subtraction method.

-This method consists in choosing sideband and signal regions in invariant mass distribution..
-The sideband regions is supposed to have only background particles and the signal region have background and signal particle.
+This method consists in choosing sideband and signal regions in invariant mass distribution.
+The sideband regions are supposed to have only background particles and the signal region has background and signal particle.

 ![Invariant Mass histogram](../fig/InvariantMass_Tracker_region.png)

-> Note: we choosed only the ϒ (1S) signal as signal region because the simulations dataset does only have ϒ (1S) signal.
+> Note: we choose only the ϒ (1S) signal as signal region because the simulation dataset only has ϒ (1S) signal.

 With this in mind, we plot a quantity histogram for signal region and sideband region.
 Then the signal histogram is subtracted usign this formula: